Updated May 26, 2023

 - reducing the wastage of inventory.

-Some important tools of lean approach are VSM (value stream mapping), Kaizen (Continuous improvement), Kanban, Gemba (Go & See), JIT(Just in Time), Poke Yoke, etc. which industries may use for elimination of wastage.
+Some essential tools of the lean approach are VSM (value stream mapping), Kaizen (Continuous improvement), Kanban, Gemba (Go & See), JIT(Just in Time), Poke Yoke, etc., which industries may use for the elimination of wastage.

 What is Six Sigma?

 Six Sigma helps to improve the end quality of products ensuring minimum quality variation.
-It is a method of statistical quality control (SQC) and a data-driven problem-solving methodology that ensures 3.4 defects per million output unit.
-Six-Sigma is also defined as a measurement of process performance with continually striving to reach the ultimate goal of six sigma by reducing the defects in quality control.
+It is a statistical quality control (SQC) method and a data-driven problem-solving methodology that ensures 3.4 defects per million output units.
+Six Sigma is also defined as a measurement of process performance with continually striving to reach the ultimate goal of Six Sigma by reducing the defects in quality control.

 |Sigma Level||Defects per million||Yield|

-There are two kinds of statistical methods to advance quality level by reducing variability.
-These methods are – DMAIC ( D- Define, M- Measure, A- Analyze, I- Improve, C- Control), DMADV (D- Define, M- Measure, A- Analyze, D- Design, V- Verify).
-Six Sigma DMAIC approach is used for the existing process; on the other hand, when designing a new process DMADV is used.
+Two kinds of statistical methods advance quality levels by reducing variability.
+These methods are – DMAIC ( D- Define, M- Measure, A- Analyze, I- Improve, C- Control) and DMADV (D- Define, M- Measure, A- Analyze, D- Design, V- Verify).
+The Six Sigma DMAIC approach is used for the existing process; however, when designing a new process, DMADV is used.

 Principles of Lean Six Sigma Methodology

-Every business leader optimizes streamline workflow and elimination of unnecessary or repetitive tasks in order to execute the workflow efficiently and effectively.
-The combination of lean philosophy and statistical approach of six sigma is to reduce wastes and variation of quality control.
+Every business leader optimizes a streamlined workflow and eliminates unnecessary or repetitive tasks to execute the workflow efficiently and effectively.
+Combining Six Sigma’s lean philosophy and statistical approach to reduce waste and variation of quality control.

-1. Focus on Customer: One of the most prudent business advice from experts that customer satisfaction is the ultimate goal of any business.
-By giving importance to customer’s needs, a business can improve its product or service quality.
+1. Focus on Customer: One of the most prudent business advice from experts is that customer satisfaction is the ultimate goal of any business.
+A business can improve its product or service quality by prioritizing customers’ needs.
 After all, everything revolves around customer opinions.
-Before implementing any drastic or minor changes in product or service, it is the primary goal to establish and maintain quality standard what market or customer demands.
+Before implementing any drastic or minor changes in a product or service, the primary goal is to establish and maintain quality standards that the market or customer demands.

 2. Figure out the root cause: It is essential to figure out the root cause for the complete realization of the actual working process.
 To achieve this

-- Business leaders must have a clear understanding of the reason for data collection and what kind of data will be collected.
+- Business leaders must clearly understand the reason for data collection and what kind of data will be collected.